quadram-institute-bioscience/dadaist2/docs/pages/dadaist2.md

     Minimum average quality for DADA2 truncation (default: 28)

+- _s1_, _--trim-primer-for_ INT

+    Trim primer from R1 read specifying the number of bases.
+Similarly use `-s2` (`--trim-primer-rev`) to remove the front bases from the reverse pair (R2).
+Default: 20 bases each side.

 - _-r_, _--save-rds_

     Save a copy of the RDS file (default: off)